smritimishrakiet/HMT-Bootathon/experiment/experiment-name.md

-## <!-- Experiment Name -->
-To determine critical thickness of insulation of metal rod
+## To determine critical thickness of insulation of metal rod